vorce/gonz/README.md

 `mix gonz.page title`

-## Features

-- Write pages and posts in Markdown
-- "Themes" with EEx templates
-- A page can be marked as a navigation item, which can be handled in the templates
-- Front matter is specified as an elixir map

 ### Themes

 The easiest way to create your own theme is to copy the default one, and use it as a reference on how and what data is available.
 Example of a custom theme can be seen in [forvillelser](https://github.com/vorce/forvillelser)